Cloning a Virtual Machine DB System

 Add public SSH keys: The public key portion of each key pair you want to use for SSH access to the DB system.
-You can browse or drag and drop .pub files, or paste in individual public keys.
+You can generate a new SSH key pair, browse or drag and drop .pub files, or paste in individual public keys.
 To paste multiple keys, click + Another SSH Key, and supply a single key for each entry.

-The clone will use the SSH keys specified during the cloning operation, and the source DB system will continue to use the SSH keys that were in place prior to the cloning operation.
+The clone uses the SSH keys specified during the cloning operation.
+The source DB system continues to use the SSH keys that were in place before the cloning operation.